 When you use credits, the cost of each call depends on the destination country and on whether you are dialing a landline or a mobile number.
 In many countries the rate is just a few cents per minute.
 Because you do not need a monthly plan, credits are simply deducted as you talk.

-Monthly subscription plans vary in price by country, and several different plans are often available within the same country.
+Viber also offers country-specific plans, plus broader bundles such as World Unlimited in some markets.
 If you make long or frequent calls to a given destination, these plans are usually cheaper than paying per minute with credits.

-Call charges for a specific destination can be found by searching the official Viber Out website or by referring to the call rate list. (*Rates are displayed in either USD or EUR, depending on the country associated with your Viber-registered phone number.)
+Current destination pricing can still be checked on the call rate list, and product details are summarized in Viber's official pricing FAQ. (*Rates are displayed in either USD or EUR, depending on the country associated with your Viber-registered phone number.)

 Pros & Cons